MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

 keywords: Unity, mixed reality, development, getting started, new project, Windows Mixed Reality, XR, Unity 2020, Unity 2019, OpenXR
 ---

-# Add the Mixed Reality OpenXR Plugin to your Unity project
+# Add the Mixed Reality OpenXR Plugin to your existing Unity project

 If you have a project that's already set up for OpenXR (you have the Unity OpenXR plugin installed) and you want to add the capability to target your app for the HoloLens 2, follow the instructions below.